Toolbox talk on spray painting safety

 • Avoid contact with the paint with your eye.

-• Wash your hand with detergent after use
+• Wash your hands with detergent after use

 • Make provision for emergency kits if contact with the eye.